-In each of the above cases the impac amounts.
+In each of the above cases the impact on equity would have the same values as the above amounts.

-29.5.
-Fair value
+29.5 Fair value

 The fair value of the Company's financial instruments approximates their carrying value.

 Fair value hierarchy

 The Company does not have financial instruments which are measured at fair value as at the reporting date.
 Accordingly, the fair value hierarchy disclosures are not applicable to the Company.